 Platform lifts have to conform to strict user safety legislation.
 Niche will assist and advise on what is required to ensure your lift and its installation are both safe and compliant with the appropriate standards as stated below (at the point of commissioning).

-- Low rise platform or step lifts comply with BS 6440:2011 The Supply of Machinery (Safety) Regulations 2008
+- Mira Low Rise Step Lift – BS6440:1999 & The Supply of Machinery (Safety) Regulations 2008

 - Dorado Inclined Lift – Machinery Directive 2006/42/EC